Roiqk7/N_Queen/README.md

 # N_Queens
 Solving N queen problem using backtracking algorithm.
 Layout of the board is chess-like and input for starting queen position needs to follow chess-like format e.g. "a1", "c7"...
-Complexity of both python a c algorithms is O(n!).
+Complexity of both python and c algorithms is O(n!).
+Please note that functionality of python and c algorithms differ.s